Export Office 365 Users’ Logon History Report to CSV Using PowerShell

 • To export all Office 365 users’ failed login attempts performed in specific hours.

-Since Search-UnifiedAuditLog has the past 90 days of data, you may require old audit logs for analysis.
+Since Search-UnifiedAuditLog has data for limited period, you may require old audit logs for analysis.
 In that case, scheduling plays a significant role.

-You can use the Task Scheduler to ‘automate O365 users’ login history PowerShell script’.
-If you schedule the script to run once in 90 days, you can access the exported report at any time you want.
+You can use the Task Scheduler to automate Microsoft 365 login history report.
+If you schedule the script to run once in 180 days, you can access the exported report at any time you want.
 So, you can store years of audit logs further analysis.

 • User Logins